University of Surrey Open Research logo

 What is research data management?

-Research data management (RDM) refers to organising, documenting, formatting and storing your research data throughout your research project, in ways that support its discoverability, potential sharing and re-use, and preservation.
+Research data management (RDM) refers to how you will generate, collect, organise, document, format, store, publish and archive your research data throughout your research project, in ways that support its discoverability, potential sharing and re-use, and preservation.
+How you will ensure good quality data will be generated, recorded and securely held.
 These practices are informed by legal, statutory, ethical and funder requirements.
-This management is applied from the planning stages of a project through to day-to-day management and long-term preservation and sharing.
+This management is applied from the planning/bid stages of a project through to data collection and analysis, day-to-day management and finally long-term preservation and sharing even beyond the project end date.
+Consider who is going to be responsible for doing these activities and plan a schedule.

 What we consider to be research data

-The University of Surrey considers research data to be any material collected, observed, processed, or created for the purpose of analysis and on which research findings and outputs are based.
+The University of Surrey considers research data to be any material collected, observed, measured, processed, or created for the purpose of analysis upon which research findings and outputs are based.
 This includes data and documentation which are commonly accepted in the scholarly community as necessary for validation or replication of research findings.
-Research data may be in digital or non-digital formats.
-This could include:
+Research data may be in digital or non-digital formats (a comprehensive list of different data types is given here sharing and preserving your data).

 Why manage your research data?

-At its heart, good research is good research data management.
-Having a strategy for how you are going to manage your data and documentation during your project will make every stage of research easier and more secure, especially when it comes to sharing and preserving your data for verification and reuse.
+At its heart, good research is a direct outcome of good research data management.
+Having a strategy/plan for how you are going to manage your data and documentation during your project will make every stage of research easier, more transparent, reproducible and more secure, especially when it comes to sharing, publishing and archiving your data for verification and potential reuse.

 Ways to manage research data